 - Ask your child to staple the pages together.

-- Now he has a bilingual counting book that he will enjoy time and time again.
+- Now he has a bilingual counting book that he can enjoy time and time again.

 Alternative: You and your child can use pictures from old magazines and catalogs instead of photographs.
 Simply have your child cut the images out and glue them on to each sheet of paper.
 Don't stress out trying to find multiple images of the same object; just take a single object and make as many photocopies of that object as you need.